The Jan. 6 committee unveils its work: Will America listen?

 How the members of the select committee were picked

 After the bill for a 9/11-style commission failed, House Democrats passed a resolution to form a Select Committee to Investigate the January 6th Attack on the United States Capitol.
-It would be comprised of 13 lawmakers who would “investigate the facts, circumstances, and causes relating to the domestic terrorist attack on the Capitol,” and produce a report with legislative recommendations.
+It would be made up of 13 lawmakers who would “investigate the facts, circumstances, and causes relating to the domestic terrorist attack on the Capitol,” and produce a report with legislative recommendations.
 Five of the 13 lawmakers were to be picked in consultation with GOP leadership.

 Speaker Nancy Pelosi appointed six Democrats plus GOP Rep. Liz Cheney of Wyoming.
-Then Minority Leader McCarthy put forth his five members – three of whom had voted to challenge the electoral results of two key swings states on Jan.
+Then Minority Leader McCarthy put forth his five members – three of whom had voted to challenge the electoral results of two key swing states on Jan.
 6. Ms. Pelosi promptly vetoed two of them, saying they would compromise the integrity of the investigation.

 In response, Mr. McCarthy pulled all five members.
 Ms. Pelosi then added Republican Rep. Adam Kinzinger of Illinois to the panel, resulting in a commission of nine: seven Democrats, including the managers of the two Trump impeachment hearings, and two Republicans who had voted to impeach former President Trump for inciting Jan.
 6.

 Representative Raskin says their work has been refreshingly free of partisanship.
-“While every other committee I serve on is constantly engaged in partisan polemics and insults, this is one committee which is actually laser focused on just the work product,” he says.
+“While every other committee I serve on is constantly engaged in partisan polemics and insults, this is one committee which is actually laser-focused on just the work product,” he says.

 But critics on the right see it as stacked against Mr. Trump.
-The Speaker’s inclusion of Representative Cheney in her initial slate of members was a politically calculated move, not an olive branch, they say.
+The speaker’s inclusion of Representative Cheney in her initial slate of members was a politically calculated move, not an olive branch, they say.
 “Nancy Pelosi didn’t do that to be nice,” says former Rep. Barbara Cubin of Wyoming.

 GOP lawmakers also accuse the committee of ignoring questions about Capitol security weaknesses.
-In a press conference Thursday, GOP Rep. Jim Banks of Indiana – one of the two members whom Speaker Pelosi vetoed – called the committee “a fraud” and listed more than half a dozen questions he said were vital to answer regarding why officers were unprepared and under-equipped, saying an ad hoc group of Republicans would publish a report in coming weeks.
+In a press conference Thursday, GOP Rep. Jim Banks of Indiana – one of the two members whom Speaker Pelosi vetoed – called the committee “a fraud” and listed more than half a dozen questions he said were vital to answer regarding why officers were unprepared and underequipped, saying an ad hoc group of Republicans would publish a report in the coming weeks.

 “Everybody has a duty to do”

 Thursday night’s hearing will serve as an opening statement – laying out what the committee has found so far.
-It will include testimony about the involvement of militia members in that day’s violence, and will feature two live witnesses: Capitol Police officer Caroline Edwards and documentary filmmaker Nick Quested, as well as video clips that have not been publicly shared before.
+It will include testimony about the involvement of militia members in that day’s violence, and will feature two live witnesses: Capitol Police Officer Caroline Edwards and documentary filmmaker Nick Quested, as well as video clips that have not been publicly shared before.

 On a background call with reporters Wednesday, aides were tight-lipped about what other evidence or witnesses would be put forward in the coming weeks, and what themes they would address.
 Their goal, they said, was to provide the American people with answers about Jan.
 6 and make legislative recommendations to make sure nothing like it ever happens again.